LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

     - **On demand** images are never loaded unless you manually use the "Load" button;
     - **In WiFi** images are loaded automatically on WiFi networks and on demand on metered networks (data saving mode);
+  - **Hide navigation bar while scrolling** determines whether the bottom navigation (and top bar) are going to disappear or not while the inner screen content is scrolled;
   - **Markup for compositing** determines the type of markup syntax used in new posts (plain text — i.e. no markup — BBCode — Friendica-specific — HTML or Markdown — Mastodon specific);<a href="#markdown-formatting">*</a>